USF-CS326-S23/USF-CS326-S23.github.io/assignments/project02.md

 ### Implementation

 For your implementation you should use the linked list implementation to save the history.
 You should only store the 10 most recent commands.
 You can add your code directly to ```user/sh.c```, but keep your code together in one location.
+Project02 will not be interactively graded, but we will review your code for quality.